azureossd/azureossd.github.io/_posts/2023-04-20-How-to-troubleshoot-Bring-Your-Own-Storage-(BYOS)-Issues-on-App-Service-Linux.md

 - Storage firewall is supported only through service endpoints and private endpoints (when VNET integration is used).
     - If the app and Azure Storage account are in same Azure region, and if you grant access from App Service IP addresses in the Azure Storage firewall configuration, then these IP restrictions are not honored.
 - Is custom DNS being used?
 Unresolvable DNS for the Storage Account will result in failure to mount the volume
+  - A Private Endpoint on the Storage Account with misconfigured private DNS zones and/or records can also cause this
 - When VNET integration is used, ensure the following ports are open:
     - Azure Files: 80 and 445.
     - Azure Blobs: 80 and 443.